-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (33-90890) of Atlantic American Corporation of our report dated June 13, 2018, relating to the financial statements and supplemental schedule of Atlantic American Corporation 401(k) Retirement Savings Plan which appear in this Form 11-K for the year ended December 31, 2017.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 33-90890) of Atlantic American Corporation of our report dated June 13, 2018, relating to the financial statements and supplemental schedule of Atlantic American Corporation 401(k) Retirement Savings Plan which appear in this Form 11-K.

-/s/ BDO USA, LLP Atlanta, Georgia June 13, 2018
+/s/ BDO USA, LLP Atlanta, Georgia June 12, 2019